Search by Provider Name

 JOYRX MENTORSHIP PROGRAM

-Mentor program pairing seriously ill children and teens in treatment with trained, volunteer adult mentors.
-Mentors play games, listen to music, share hobbies, and provide companionship to relieve the anxiety, loneliness, and isolation experienced by children in treatment.
+Pairs seriously ill children and teens in treatment with trained, volunteer adult mentors.
+Mentors play games, listen to music, share hobbies, and provide companionship.
 A JoyRx mentor can also give parents a break to grab a cup of coffee, talk with doctors, or spend time with their other children.

 1200 NW Naito Parkway